turican0/remc2/README.md

 ## If you know a bit about game development or want to help out, branch away or email me here: thobbsinteractive@gmail.com

 ## Development Guide ##
-- The Project is compiled as C++ 11.
-Updating this to say version 17 causes build errors with build of libogg.
+- The Project is compiled as C++17.
 - If you re-name a method include the id from the original method name as this makes it easier to track changes from the generated code. e.g. `void sub_19CA0_sound_proc5(unsigned __int8 a1)` was renamed to `void ChangeSoundLevel_19CA0(uint8_t option)`
 - Please follow the general style of the refactored code.
 Upper Camel Case (Pascal Case) for Class/Method names.
 Camel Case for variables. 'm_' for class members. `GameRender.cpp` is a good example of the style.